Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Introduction

 \subsection *{Acknowledgements.}

-I would like to thank Jan Bruinier, Ken Sato, Shouwei Ma, V.Patankar, Y.Li, J.Funke, K.Joshi, S. Sarkar among many others for their comments and suggestions.
-I would especially like to thank K.Sampath for his help with the appendix and for his careful reading.
-Finally I would like to thank ISI Bangalore for its hospitality when this work was done.
+I would like to thank Jan Bruinier, Ken Sato, Shohei Ma, Vijay Patankar, Yingkun Li, Jens Funke, Kirti Joshi, Subham Sarkar among many others for their comments and suggestions.
+I would especially like to thank Kannappan Sampath for his help with the appendix and for his careful reading.
+I would like to thank ISI Bangalore and KAIST, Daejeon for their hospitality when this work was done.
+I would also like to acknowledge the use of AI - specifically Google Gemini Pro and ChatGPT - in clarifying a lot of arguments and determining constants.
+Finally I would like to thank the referee of an earlier version of this paper for their very useful comments.